Breakfast

 Servings and Cooking Time

-This recipe makes 12 muffins.
-Preparation time is about 15 minutes, and cooking time is approximately 20-25 minutes.
+This recipe yields 12 muffins.
+Preparation time is approximately 15 minutes, and cooking time is about 20-25 minutes.

 Nutritional Value

-Each muffin contains approximately 200 calories, 5g of protein, 8g of fat, 30g of carbohydrates, and 2g of fiber.
-This nutritional information is based on a standard serving size of one muffin.
+Each serving (1 muffin) contains approximately 180 calories, 3g protein, 6g fat, 27g carbohydrates, and 2g fiber.
+This is based on one muffin.

 Step-by-Step Cooking Process